rafambn/KMaP/mkdocs/docs/upcoming.md

 The following items will eventually be implemented:

 * Publish library to maven
-* Improve Gesture Detection, currently all type of gestures are detected adding necessary code.
+* Improve Gesture Detection, currently all type of gestures are detected adding unecessary code.
 Implement in a way that only the used gesture are detected.
 * Improve LoopInZoom
 * Improve Motion Controller API, merging set and scroll, also optimizing CenterLocation